watermint/toolbox/docs/guides/dropbox-business.md

 # Team content commands

-Admins' can handle team folders, shared folders or member's folder content thru Dropbox Business API.
+Admins can handle team folders, shared folders or member's folder content through Dropbox Business API.
 Please be careful to use those commands.
-The namespace is the term in Dropbox API that is for manage folder permissions or settings.
-Folder types such as shared folders, team folders, or nested folder in a team folder, member's root folder or member's app folder are all managed as a namespace.
-The namespace commands can handle all types of folders, including team folders and member's folder.
+The namespace is a term in the Dropbox API that is used to manage folder permissions or settings.
+Folder types such as shared folders, team folders, or nested folders in a team folder, member's root folder or member's app folder are all managed as a namespace.\nThe namespace commands can handle all types of folders, including team folders and member's folder.
 But commands for specific folder types have more features or detailed information in the report.

 ## Team folder operation commands